mlswg/mls-protocol/draft-ietf-mls-protocol.md

 As described in {{views}}, different members know different subsets of the set of private keys corresponding to the public keys in nodes in the tree.
-The private key corresponding to a parent node is known only to members at leaf nodes that are descedants of that node.
+The private key corresponding to a parent node is known only to members at leaf nodes that are descendants of that node.
 The private key corresponding to a leaf node is known only to the member at that leaf node.
 A leaf node is _unmerged_ relative to one of its ancestor nodes if the member at the leaf node does not know the private key corresponding to the ancestor node.